kevinyswong/kevinyswong.github.io/index.md

 called imperialist and colonialist.
 The premise of the country as a free state where all are equal is not possible when we are separating ourselves into piecemeal subcultures defending our turf.
 America cannot be an either/or but has to be an inclusive both/and.
-Among other adjustments, the required coursework reading may very well have to change from the exclusively white Western canon, but this doesn't mean dissolving the discipline, as Dan-el Padilla Peralta is open to doing with the classics.
+Among many other adjustments, the required coursework reading may very well have to change from the exclusively white Western canon and the field may need some serious reflection on its context and history, but this doesn't mean dissolving the discipline, as Dan-el Padilla Peralta is open to doing with the classics.
 Let's recall that even ideas as radically departing from traditional Western perspective as those in Edward Said's ORIENTALISM didn't call for destroying the whole field.
 </p>

 <p>